bakame-php/http-structured-fields/docs/2.0/parsing-serializing.md

 These examples are taken from a list of [already supported fields](https://httpwg.org/http-extensions/draft-ietf-httpbis-retrofit.html)

-> [!NOTE]
+<p class="message-info">This means that all the headers listed are already parsable and/or
-> This means that all the headers listed are already parsable and/or serializable by the package
+serializable by the package.</p>

 All the classes share the same methods for parsing the HTTP text representation of the field.
 They all use the `fromHttpValue` named constructor.
 This method will parse the field string representation and